Journey to Pascha

 4. What promise does Jesus make to Martha?

-In verse 25 Jesus says, “though he die yet shall he live.”
+In verse 25 Jesus says, “Though he die yet shall he live.”
 His promise to believers is that though they die to their life on earth, they will be raised to live with God forever.

 4